DeNemchenko/course-collaboration-travel-plans/README.md

 # Travel Destinations

 This is a simple app to keep track of destinations I'd like to visit.
+In this project I used HTML, CSS and JavaScript.

 ## Getting Started
 To run the project locally,